kyumamoon/population_gen_go/README.md

 # population_gen_go
-A random program that generates and simulates a virtual population data given a set of initial requirements.
+A random program that generates a virtual population data given initial parameters.
 Uses fyne and excelize library.

 # How to use: